I want to tell you a story…

 “Be careful, ” I told him.
 “He might have a gun.”
 Hubby made it halfway to the other vehicle when the other driver punked out; their brake lights went out and they took off.
 My husband was still smiling, a shark’s smile, when he got back in the vehicle.
 I wonder if the other guy’s girl saw him coming and yelled at her husband to let it go… It’s what I would have done if the roles were reversed.
 Of course, I’d have already been yelling at Hubs to stop driving like a dick in the first place.

 But when I show my piece

 I feel like I’m god

 You stupid dumb shit goddamn motherfucker!”
 (Bad Habit)

 My kid is in the backseat… “Why did we stop?”

 ME: “Daddy needed to have a talk with another driver…” Daddy was gonna throat check another driver and beat his ass …and he’d have deserved it.

-After the inital confrontation, we saw them farther up the road a few times.
+After the initial confrontation, we saw them farther up the road a few times.
 Once we passed them, and apparently, the DB’s big brass balls were back and he began gesticulating.
-Hubs merely looked in the rearview and reaffirmed, by pointing to the shoulder, his continued willingness to meet on the side of the road and “talk things out.”
+Hubs merely looked in the rear view and reaffirmed, by pointing to the shoulder, his continued willingness to meet on the side of the road and “talk things out.”
 No dice.
 Eventually, we took an exit and DB went along his way.